BlockchainCommons/bc-lifehash/README.md

 | Reference | [LifeHash](https://github.com/BlockchainCommons/LifeHash) | Swift
 | Reference | [LifeHash](https://github.com/BlockchainCommons/LifeHash) | Mathematica/Wolfram Language | `version1` only

+## Command-Line Tools

+[bc-lifehash-cli](https://github.com/BlockchainCommons/bc-lifehash-cli) is a command line tool written in C++ that generates LifeHash images as PNG files.

 ## Dependencies

 The LifeHash library is self-contained and has no dependencies.